RyanJeffery21/Election_Analysis/README.md

 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Summary

 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane
+- Denver had the highest turnout with 82.8% of the votes coming from that county.
 - The candidate results were:
   - Charles Stockham received 23.0% of the vote and 85,213 number of votes
   - Diana Degette received 73.8% of the vote and 272,892 number of votes